Special Report: Cheap money bankrolls Wall Street's bet on housing

 On April 22, the house came on the block at one of the auctions held each day in the parking lot of the Nevada Legal News, a few blocks from the Strip.
 The bidding began at $97,200.
 But the couple had made a beginner’s mistake: Their cashier’s check was found to be improperly drawn and they couldn’t participate.

-It likely would not have made a difference.
+It likely wouldn’t have made a difference.
 The place sold for $155,000, above their limit.
 Chapman says they may try again, though she suspects they’ll be outgunned.

 “We know there is a minute chance we get anything,” she says.
 “The most frustrating part of all this is how home prices keep going up and up, yet you have so many empty homes.”